 - Prohibition of child and forced labour,

 - Equal treatment of men and women,

 - Measures for occupational safety,

-- Environmental and resource protection issues,
+- Environmental and resource protection issues, charitable donations.

-- Charitable donations.

 - Social commitment, and

 - Rules to avoid corruption and violations of the law.

 If standards are not complied with and deviations are reported, the measures to be taken are to be described.
 We record this information centrally and then evaluate it.
-Based on six key priority areas that we have defined as part of our sustainability strategy review, our 2021 questionnaire has been revised and integrated into a new data management software solution.
+Based on six key priority areas that we have defined as part of our sustainability strategy review, our 2021 questionnaire has been revised and integrated into a new software solution for data management.

-Data collection could not be completed by the time of reporting.
-We will complete this in the current year, so as to collect sustainability information for the entire Sto Group.
 Using the database reporting system for sustainability and CSR in the Sto Group, we optimise the timely recording, evaluation, and reporting of relevant measures, key figures, and data.
-From the 2022 fiscal year, we will determine and evaluate key figures for the Sto Group relating to our activities in the six key areas of our sustainability strategy: climate protection (energy and $\mathrm{CO_2}$), environmental protection (waste, harmful substances, water), circular economy (disposal, recycling), health and well-being (health protection, emissions), social responsibility (sustainability in the supply chain, compliance, charitable donations), and employees (diversity and equal opportunities, and qualifications and development).
+In the 2023 financial year, we have determined and evaluated non-financial key figures for the Sto Group relating to our activities in the six key areas of our sustainability strategy: climate protection (energy and CO_2), environmental protection (waste, harmful substances, water), circular economy (disposal, recycling), health and well-being (health protection, emissions), social responsibility (sustainability in the supply chain, compliance, charitable donations), and employees (diversity and equal opportunities, and qualifications and development).
+At the moment it is still proving a challenge to collect and evaluate non-financial key figures promptly for the past financial year, since various sources need to be included, some of which are external.
+During the first quarter of 2024, it has therefore not been possible to analyse Sto Group data from 2023 for all topics or to prepare such data for this report.